 Trade Secret Misappropriation: When trade secrets are acquired by another person who knows or should know they were acquired improperly or illegally.
 Much of this misappropriation occurs when files or documents are improperly accessed or handled by employees, such as saving them to a USB or sending them as an email attachment to an outside address.

 The effective handling of trade secret litigation requires a depth of knowledge of state and federal law as well as experience working on these specialized types of cases.
 In addition, lawyers who have industry-specific knowledge as well as technological savvy will also add increased value to a potential claim.
 We strive to provide every client with efficient, high quality representation.
-If you or someone you know needs big law experience with boutique efficiency and pricing, contact the experienced commercial litigation team of Burford Perry LLP today.
+If you’re in need of big law firm experience with boutique efficiency and pricing, contact the Trade Secrets Lawyers Burford Perry LLP today.